-Safar is the second month of the Islamic calendar and follows Muharram.
+Safar is the second month of the Islamic calendar and follows the month of Muharram.
 One translation of Safar is “empty”, alluding to the emptying of houses as the month of Safar was used by Muslims to vacate their homes for the purpose of gathering food.

 An alternative translation of Safar is “whistling of the wind” as it was referred to as the windiest time of the year.
 A lot of Islamic months are named after weather conditions; however, seasons no longer apply to the Islamic months since they follow the lunar calendar.

 Due to the sacredness of the Dhu al-Qadah, Dhu al-Hijjah, and Muharram, war and battle were not prohibited.
 Therefore, when the month of Safar commenced, many left their homes to go to war, do raids, and collect war-booty.
 This contributes to widely spread misconceptions regarding Safar that it is a difficult month for both the living and the deceased.
 However, these fallacies have no basis in the Quran.

 The true Muslim belief is that there is only one all-powerful being, Allah (SWT).
 This omits any possibility of evil spirits or bad omens that are associated with Safar and allows for a better understanding of this month.

 After the battle between Hazrat Imam Hussain (AS) and Yazid, the family of Imam Hussain (AS) was punished during Safar.
 This was a painful experience for the Muslim community and was the scene of many important incidents and speeches.
 This made it one of the most unforgettable incidents in the history of Islam.